-The Board has recruited an appropriately qualified person to manage the running of the EPI Foundation, currently the "Acting CEO").
-The Acting CEO will manage a small, experienced Executive Team that will execute the day-to-day work of the EPI Foundation (including EPI implementation and secretariat functions, fundraising, grant review and management etc.) and will directly report to the Board.
+The Board determines the terms of reference for and recruit an appropriately qualified person to manage the running Stop Ivory (the "CEO").
+The CEO manages a small, experienced Executive Team that executes the day-to-day work of Stop Ivory (including EPI implementation and secretariat functions, fundraising, grant review and management etc.) and will directly report to the Board.